Financial abuse is not something that features on everybody’s radar…

-Financial abuse is using someone else’s money improperly which could include unduly influencing them to spend or gift money; threatening them or taking money without their permission.
+Financial abuse is using someone else’s money improperly or influencing them to spend or gift money, that’s not in their best interest, threatening them or taking money without their permission.

-Alternatively, financial abuse can occur by failing to provide money or withholding it.
-Financial abuse sadly can often be perpetrated by a friend or family member, particularly through a Deputyship Order or Power of Attorney, where a person has a legal authority to access your accounts.
-Being appointed an Attorney or Deputy does not give that person permission to do whatever they like and under the Mental Capacity Act 2005, Deputies and Attorneys must always act in the best interests of the person they are looking after.
+Financial abuse can also occur by withholding money, failing to pay bills or care that is needed.
+Financial abuse sadly occurs by a friend or family member, particularly through a Deputyship Order or Power of Attorney, where a person has a legal authority to access your accounts.
+Being appointed an Attorney or Deputy does not give that person permission to do whatever they like they must always act in the best interests of the person they are looking after.
 This is a duty and a responsibility.

 Both Deputies and Attorneys have limited power and if there is any question of whether an act is in the best interests of the person, authority should be sought from the Court by making an application.

 There are also serious consequences to an Attorney or Deputy acting improperly and in breach of their duties and responsibilities.
 Anyone can make a tip-off to the Office of the Public Guardian to investigate a Deputies or Attorney’s actions.

 - Banks seeing irregular activity or overdrawn accounts;